juvalen/mongo-docker/README.md

 openssl rand -base64 741 > mongodb-keyfile
 ```

-`mongodb-keyfile` will be copied from localhost to `/home/core` in each node, and changed ownerwhip and privileges.
+`mongodb-keyfile` will be copied from localhost to `/home/core` in each node, and then changed ownership and privileges.

-## Infrastructure installation with Terraform
+## Infrastructure setup with Terraform

 Install Terraform in localhost and run: